bloomsburyai/cape-webservices/README.md

 1. If you are interested in understanding a bit more about what the response looks like, display the full response using: `print(response)`

+## Installing without docker

+To natively install Cape on a linux system, take a look at [deployment/Dockerfile]().

 ## Structure